-The Earnings Multiple approach involves more subjective inputs than the Cost of recent investment and Offer approaches and therefore presents a greater risk of over or under estimation.
+and therefore presents a greater risk of over or under estimation.
 The Cost of recent investment approach involves holding the investment at the price set in the latest available funding round.

-The key assumptions for the Multiples approach are that the selection of comparable companies on which to determine earnings multiple (chosen on the basis of their business characteristics and growth patterns) and using either historic or forecast revenues (as considered most appropriate) provide a reasonable basis for identifying relationships between enterprise value and growth to apply in the determination of fair value.
-Other assumptions include the appropriateness of the discount magnitude applied for reduced liquidity and other qualitative factors.
-The assumption of offer less 10 per cent is in line with our internal valuation methodology.
+earnings multiple (chosen on the basis of their business characteristics and growth patterns) and using either historic or forecast revenues (as considered most appropriate) provide a reasonable basis for identifying relationships between enterprise value and growth to apply in the determination of fair value.
+Other assumptions include the appropriateness of in line with our internal valuation methodology.

-Gains and losses arising from changes in the fair value of the investments are included in the Income statement for the year as a capital item.
+as a capital item.
 Transaction costs on acquisition are included within the initial recognition and the profit or loss on disposal is calculated net of transaction costs on disposal.